gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 her house and the one next to it.

 The sweat on Erileine's face and arms chilled instantly in the cool shadows.
 She inched toward Slip Street.
 If she stopped just *here*, she could see Fraederiq's house without being seen herself.

 Vaszlav and Jaromir trudged past with their packs on their backs.
 A heartbeat later, the door Erileine was watching opened.
 Fraederiq stepped onto the street and set off after the two Hett.

 "Great," Erileine muttered.
 Now what was she going to do?
 Tell the bosun that she didn't like the look Fraederiq had on his face three hours ago?
 Wishing she could whisper in someone's ear from halfway across the world like a magician, she followed Fraederiq.

 At the top of Slip Street, the Hett turned right onto Forecastle Road.
 Fifty strides behind them, Fraederiq hopped the fence into Papaere Badette's bedraggled front garden.
 Erileine's heart sank.
-That was the shortcut to the upper goat pasture---Fraederiq was definitely trying to catch up with the Hett, out of sight of the rest of the town.
+That was the shortcut to the upper goat pasture–Fraederiq was definitely trying to catch up with the Hett, out of sight of the rest of the town.

 "Afternoon, young bookster.
 Shouldn't you be up at the captain's house?"
 The booming voice made Erileine jump.

 "Afternoon, bosun."
 She touched her fingers to his hairline in a hurried salute.
 "I'm, um, I'm mending the fence."

 The bosun raised his eyebrows.
 "Really?
 Looked to me like you were standing in the middle of the street."

 "Yes, bosun."
 Erileine swallowed.
-"It's just..." *Fraederiq will kill me,* she thought bleakly.
+"It's just…" *Fraederiq will kill me,* she thought bleakly.
 "It's just, I think there's a problem."

 If Erileine hadn't sounded so miserable, the bosun wouldn't have believed her.
 After all, this was the girl who once claimed that she'd been kidnapped by a pack of banana trolls.
 But when Erileine mentioned Jaromir catching the thrown barrette, the bosun nodded.
 "Heard about that," he grunted.
 "Damn cheeky of him."

 "Yes, *sra*," Erileine said, not sure whether the bosun was referring to Fraederiq or Jaromir.

 Bosun Uyves sucked on his front teeth for a moment.
 "Up to the goat pasture, eh?
 All right.
 Let's go see what's happening."

-"But---"
+"But–"

 The bosun raised a finger.
 Just one, but it was enough.
 Erileine closed her mouth with a snap.
 How did she get herself into these things?

 There was an even shorter shortcut to the pasture, one that involved scrambling up a near-vertical rock face near the pit where the villagers dumped the gleanings from their toilets.
 Once at the top, the bosun reached down, grabbed Erileine's wrist, and pulled her up like a sack of yams.
 He tapped his finger to his lips, then slipped into the trees.
 Erileine followed helplessly.

 The dense carpet of fallen needles underfoot muffled their steps.
 Suddenly Erileine heard voices ahead.
 "Actually, I'm saving you money," Fraederiq said.
 "I mean, the fine would be what, two crowns?
 Maybe three?
 Hells, the bosun might even shackle you for a week.
 Giving me that piece of trash seems cheap by comparison, doesn't it?"

 Erileine and the bosun were close enough to hear Vaszlav clear his throat.
-"If you put it that way..."
+"If you put it that way…"

 "No," Jaromir said firmly.

 Erileine gingerly moved a branch out of her way.
 Fraederiq was standing in the middle of the road with his back to the bushes Erileine and the bosun were hiding behind.
 The Hett were facing him, their oversized packs on their shoulders.
 A frightened smile was fixed on Vaszlav's face, but Jaromir's arms were crossed, and his expression stony.

 Fraederiq tsk'd.
 "Well then, I suppose there's nothing I can do except go and tell the bosun."

 "Tell me what?"
 Uyves asked, stepping onto the road.
 As Fraederiq whirled around, Erileine saw Jaromir flick his hand to toss something into the bushes beside him.

 "Clear day, bosun," Vaszlav said nervously.
-"We, um, we were just---"
+"We, um, we were just–"

 "Tell me what?" the bosun repeated, ignoring him.

 Fraederiq jerked his thumb over his shoulder at Jaromir.
 "He's wearing a homestone.
 I saw it when they were in town."

 "Did you now?"
 Uyves' eyes never left Fraederiq's face.
 "Funny you didn't mention it then."

 Fraederiq shrugged.
 "I just wanted to be sure."

 The bosun's hand shot out to grab Fraederiq's collar and yank him up onto his toes.
 "You want to be sure of something, be sure of this," the bosun growled into the struggling boy's ear.
 "Taking fines is the captain's business, and no one else's.
 I ever catch you doing it under your own sail, you will be chopping wood until your hands bleed.
 Understood?"

 "Yes, *sra*," Fraederiq said sullenly, touching his finger to his hairline.

 The bosun pushed him away.
 "Good.
 Now be off with you."

 "Yes, *sra*," he repeated.
 As he turned to go, he shot Erileine a look that was as cold as a dead snake's heart.

 "So," the bosun said to the Hett.
 "What's this about a homestone?"

 Jaromir shrugged without uncrossing his arms.
 "I am not wearing one, *sra*."

 "Mm hm."
 The bosun beckoned him forward.
 "Open your shirt."

 Wordlessly, the Hett undid his vest, then his shirt, and held them open.
 Other than a healthy crop of chest hair, there was nothing to